CristianQiu/GameMaker1-TowerDefense/README.md

   - Right click to cancel buying a tower

-  - Press escape to pause the game and display the restart button (It'll lead you to back to the menu if you press it)
+  - Press escape to pause the game and display the restart button

+  - The restart button will lead you to back to the menu

   - Press escape again to return to the game

-  - The upgrade and sell buttons can be displayed pressing on the red triangle next to the fastforward and next wave buttons
+  - The upgrade and sell buttons can be displayed by pressing on the red triangle next to the fast forward and next wave buttons

 # Upgrades information